 The facility is nationally recognized for its Aquatic Center.
 Aquatic therapy is provided in a large sixlane 75-foot co-ed pool.
 The depth of the water allows therapy to be provided in 4 or 5 feet of water with an easy step with rail access or chair lift access.
 The water is kept at a temperature of 82 degrees which is ideal for aquatic therapy.
 The aquatic therapy is provided by Hands On Physical Therapy staff on a rotation basis.

 The initial evaluation is provided at either Hands On Physical Therapy facility so a treatment plan can be derived with keeping your goals in mind.
 Treatments are based on endurance and can be as long as an hour in length.
-Please arrive to the pool 15 min ahead of your appointment time and check in at the front desk where the friendly staff will guide you to the locker room so you can change into your swim attire.
+Please arrive at the pool 15 min ahead of your appointment time and check in at the front desk where the friendly staff will guide you to the locker room so you can change into your swim attire.

 Gravity issues on land can consist of someone who has basic osteoarthritis from aging where the individual cannot exercise at a high enough exercise intensity on land because it is too painful and the joints hurt too much.
-In the water, with the unloading from the buoyancy principle, we are allowing the individual to take control and exercise at a much higher cardiovascular level which also gets them stronger and provides pain relief.
+In the water, with the unloading from the buoyancy principle, we allow the individual to take control and exercise at a much higher cardiovascular level, which also gets them stronger and provides pain relief.

 The exercises can be closed chain where feet are in contact with the pool or open chain where feet are not in contact with the bottom of the pool.
-One may start holding the side of the pool and eventually progress to not holding the side of the pool pending an individuals needs and progress.
+One may start holding the side of the pool and eventually progress to not holding the side of the pool, pending an individual’s needs and progress.